Stress Can Increase Your Risk for Heart Disease

-Research suggests that having a strong support network—such as being married, having someone you can talk to and trust, or belonging to one or more organization or religion—can reduce your stress level and, thus, your risk of heart disease.
+Research suggests that having a strong support network like being married, having someone you can talk to and trust, or belonging to organizations or a religion can reduce your stress level and your risk of heart disease.

 If you already have heart disease, this same network can help reduce your risk for heart attack.
 Having at least one person you can rely on takes a heavy burden off you and provides comfort.

 A strong support system helps you take better care of yourself, too.
-Research shows that a lack of social support increases the likelihood of engaging in unhealthy behaviors, such as smoking, eating a high-fat diet, and consuming too much alcohol.
+Research shows that a lack of social support increases the chance of engaging in unhealthy behaviors like smoking, eating a high-fat diet, and drinking too much alcohol.

-Depression and anxiety can increase your risk dying from heart disease, if you already have it.
+Depression and anxiety can increase your risk of dying from heart disease, if you already have it.

 In one study, people were asked whether they had felt so sad, discouraged, or hopeless during the past month that they had wondered if anything was worthwhile.
-Those who answered yes had more than double the risk for coronary artery disease.
+Those who answered yes had more than two times the risk for coronary artery disease.

 Other studies suggest that long-term anxiety can increase the risk for sudden cardiac death.
-To reduce your anxiety level, try stress-reduction techniques such as yoga, walking meditation, traditional meditation, guided imagery, or other techniques.
+To reduce your anxiety level, try activities that reduce stress like yoga, walking meditation, traditional meditation, guided imagery, or other methods.
 Look for classes in your area.
 Talk with your provider if you have feelings of depression or anxiety and ask about medications that can help.